Sarah Thomson

 Keep our libraries open and ensure they meet the needs of our growing city.

-Partner with others to address the city’s lack of pool and indoor recreation space.
+Partner with schools to address the city’s lack of pool and indoor recreation space.

 Look after natural spaces, including our parks, gullies and river walk.